edsc-dhbw/edsc-dhbw.github.io/index.md

 * Adaptive Cloud Computing
 * (Industrial) Internet of Things
 * Big Data and complex event processing
+* Data Science and Analytics on Big Data
 * Industry 4.0
 * IT Security in connected systems